Partially collapsed hotel dining room in Santa Ponça showing structural damage and a cordoned-off area.

 Concrete solutions that should now be on the table: 1) A binding inspection cycle: mandatory checks by officially certified structural engineers every five years for accommodation establishments older than 20 years, with a short report to the municipality.
 2) Public inspection registry: an openly accessible portal with the date of the last inspection and status (without a flood of technical details), so guests and staff know whether a building has been recently checked.
 3) Make emergency protocols mandatory: evacuation drills at least once a year, clearly visible escape plans in multiple languages and trained shift leaders.
 4) Support programmes for small businesses: grants or low-interest loans for structural reinforcements so the costs are not borne solely by staff or guest comfort.
 5) Strengthen reporting channels: anonymous and protected channels for staff to report defects, plus restrictions against reprisals.

 An additional element: municipalities should not only check formal paperwork when renewing licenses, but also carry out random on-site inspections — and publish the results.
-If operators cut costs, that must not be at the expense of guest and employee safety.
+High-profile follow-ups such as the partial collapse at the Baluard de Sant Pere have shown how isolated incidents can raise broader questions about monitoring and transparency.

 Conclusion: The incident in Santa Ponsa is both a warning signal and a wake-up call.
 Lucky in misfortune this time meant only minor injuries and quick action.
 But that is not an excuse for ignorance or negligence.
 Living on an island where hundreds of thousands stay each year, safety cannot be treated as mere business administration.
 More transparency, compulsory inspections and tangible support mechanisms would help reduce fear and speculation and create solid safety.